LucasEstebe/LucasEstebe/Readme.md

 # Lucas Estebe - Web Developer

 Hello!
-I am a web developer with over two years of experience.
-I am proficient in technologies such as Symfony, JavaScript, and MySQL.
+I am a web developer with over four years of experience.
+I am proficient in technologies such as PHP, Symfony, React, JavaScript, and MySQL.

 ## Skills